Édouard Vaillant

 Marie Édouard Vaillant (26 January 1840 – 18 December 1915) was a French politician.

 Born in Vierzon, Cher, son of a lawyer, Édouard Vaillant studied engineering at the École Centrale des Arts et Manufactures, graduating in 1862, and then law at the Sorbonne.
 In Paris he knew Charles Longuet, Louis-Auguste Rogeard, and Jules Vallès.
-A reader of Joseph Proudhon writings, he met Proudhon, and joined the International Workingmen's Association.
+A reader of Pierre-Joseph Proudhon's writings, he met Proudhon, and joined the International Workingmen's Association.